“The Code of Good Practices is the big project to achieve sustainability in fisheries and minimise the unwanted effects of the activity”

-A few weeks ago, the conclusions of a study by AZTI were published, showing that in 2050 tuna will be 15% smaller and that their stock will be reduced by 36% due to fishing pressure and global warming.
-What exactly are these consequences?.
+AZTI published the conclusions of a study that shows that by 2050 tuna will be 15% smaller and that their stock will have been reduced by 36% due to fishing pressure and global warming.
+What exactly are these consequences?

 First of all, it should be pointed out that this type of study works with climate models which, as such, adequately reflect trends but whose results, in quantitative terms, should be taken with more caution.
 That is the first message, to clarify that we are talking about general trends indicated by the models, but precise quantitative values are another matter.
 And a second point is that, in this case, the impact of climate change as reflected in the models is different depending on which species and ocean we are talking about.
 The intention is not to create alarm, but to raise awareness of what the models reflect in terms of trends.